Will Remarriage Impact Child Custody?

 It is a common concern among divorced parents that remarrying will impact their child custody rights.
 It is important to understand that, in most cases, a new relationship should not have a direct effect on your ability to properly parent and maintain custody of your child or children, with few exceptions.
-Here, the divorce and family law attorneys at Rodier Family Law discuss the relationship between remarriage and child custody.
+Here, the Bel Air divorce lawyers at Rodier Family Law discuss the relationship between remarriage and child custody.

 Remarriage is Common Among Divorced Parents